 Difficulty with Executive Function

 Executive function refers to the mental processes that enable us to plan, focus attention, remember instructions, and juggle multiple tasks successfully.
 For many with ADHD, this can be a significant challenge.
-Prioritising tasks and breaking them down into manageable steps can feel overwhelming, leading to inaction.
+Research shows that individuals with ADHD often experience significant differences in working memory, inhibition, and cognitive flexibility, which can make starting or organising tasks feels overwhelming (Kofler et al., 2019).

 Feeling Overwhelmed

 When faced with a large task, it can seem insurmountable.
 This sense of overwhelm can create a mental block, making it hard to even start.
-The larger the task, the more daunting it may appear, often resulting in avoidance.
+This is because overwhelm is closely linked to difficulties sustaining attention and managing cognitive load.
+The larger the task, the more daunting it may appear, often resulting in avoidance (Friedman et al., 2021).

 Seeking Immediate Reward

 People with ADHD often gravitate toward activities that provide instant gratification.
-Tasks that lack immediate results or rewards can be sidelined in favour of more stimulating activities.
+Tasks that lack immediate results or rewards can be sidelined in favour of more stimulating activities (Patros et al., 2020).
 This tendency can exacerbate procrastination, especially for tasks that require sustained effort over time.

 Break Tasks into Smaller Steps